 Students who are suspended are eligible for re-admittance to the college after a specific period of time, usually one semester.
+For the purposes of academic suspension, the summer semester shall not be counted in the cumulative period; moreover, students are not permitted to enroll in summer courses while suspended.
 Students seeking readmission are asked to furnish information in the form of transcripts and/or letters of reference that indicate the student's ability to do satisfactory academic work at Colby-Sawyer College.
 Decisions to readmit students are made in consultation with members of the Academic Review Board (ARB).
 Students who are suspended from the college may not participate in internships during their suspension.
 Students who do not seek re-admittance after suspension are withdrawn from Colby-Sawyer.

 Students who are dismissed from Colby-Sawyer College may not be readmitted.